ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 Footnotes
 =========

-.. [*] For a complete tutorial on variational autoencoders, I highly recommend:
+.. [*] For a complete treatment of variational autoencoders, and variational inference in general, I highly recommend:

    * Jaan Altosaar's blog post, `What is a variational autoencoder?
      <https://jaan.io/what-is-variational-autoencoder-vae-tutorial/>`_.